 - how it contributes to the construction of reputation and collective attitudes (e.g., mutual beliefs, social agreements), and to the emergence of conventions.

-This workshop is supported by SINTELNET, the european network for social intelligence.
+This workshop was supported by SINTELNET, the european network for social intelligence.